zhanghzgo/fsatool/README.md

-# CSATOOL
+# FSATOOL
-A  useful tool for conformational sampling and analysis
+A useful tool for fast sampling and analysis for biomolecules